The Mark Duggan Inquest

 - that Mr Duggan’s relatives and loved ones may at least have the satisfaction of knowing that lessons learned from his death may save the life of others.

-In these circumstances the central task of the inquest will be to scrutinise and determine whether the force used which led to Mr Duggan’s tragic death, was strictly proportionate to the aim of protecting persons against unlawful violence – i.e. was no more than absolutely necessary; and whether the police operation was planned and controlled so as to minimise, to the greatest extent possible, recourse to lethal force.
+In these circumstances the central task of the inquest was to scrutinise and determine whether the force used which led to Mr Duggan’s tragic death, was strictly proportionate to the aim of protecting persons against unlawful violence – i.e. was no more than absolutely necessary; and whether the police operation was planned and controlled so as to minimise, to the greatest extent possible, recourse to lethal force.